@srcset : The Source Set Attribute

 Summary

 The srcset attribute specifies multiple image sources for responsive images, allowing different versions to be selected based on device capabilities, screen resolution, or viewport dimensions.
-Used with <img> and <source> elements, it enables resolution-adaptive and art-directed images.
+Used with <source> elements, it enables resolution-adaptive and art-directed images.
 In PDF generation, it can optimize image quality for high-resolution printing.

 Usage